-

 The most beautiful and largest mountain in Montenegro, which is also a national park.
 "Durmitor National Park" consists of a massif of Durmitor, the canyons of the rivers Tara, Sušica, Draga and Komarnica.
 It is known for Its picturesque breathtaking landscapes is a true place of unreal beauty

-Bosnia and Herzegovina, often known informally as Bosnia, is a country in Southeastern Europe, located within the Balkan Peninsula.
+Bosnia and Herzegovina is a country in Southeastern Europe, situated on the Balkan Peninsula.

-Bosnia and Herzegovina is an almost landlocked country – it has a narrow coast at the Adriatic Sea, about 20 kilometres (12 miles) long surrounding the town of Neum.
-It is bordered by Croatia to the north, west and south; Serbia to the east; and Montenegro to the southeast.
-In the central and eastern interior of the country the geography is mountainous, in the northwest it is moderately hilly, and the northeast is predominantly flatland.
-The inland, Bosnia, is a geographically larger region and has a moderate continental climate, with hot summers and cold and snowy winters.
-The southern tip, Herzegovina, has a Mediterranean climate and plain topography.
+Bosnia and Herzegovina is a almost landlocked country – it has a narrow coast at the Adriatic Sea, about 20 kilometers (12 miles) long surrounding the town of Neum.
+It borders Croatia to the north, west and south; Serbia to the east; and Montenegro to the southeast.

 Sarajevo is the capital and largest city.
-After the war (1992- 1995) this country is divided into two autonomous entities: the Federation of Bosnia and Herzegovina and Republika Srpska, and has a three-member Presidency composed of a member of each major ethnic group: Bosniaks, Serbs and Croats.
+After the war (1992- 1995) this country was divided into two autonomous entities: Federation of Bosnia and Herzegovina and Republika Srpska, and had a three-member Presidency composed of a member of each major ethnic group: Bosniaks, Serbs and Croats.